Buprenorphine Hydrochloride + Naloxone Hydrochloride Dihydrate

-Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop, before you begin treatment with SUBOXONE SUBLINGUAL FILM.
+Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop, before you begin treatment with SUBOXONE FILM.

 Tell your doctor if you are scheduled to have surgery using a general anaesthetic.

+Do not drink alcohol or take medicines that contain alcohol whilst you are being treated with SUBOXONE FILM.
 Alcohol and certain other medicines (as listed above) may increase the sedative effects of buprenorphine, which can make driving and operating machinery hazardous.

-Do not take SUBOXONE SUBLINGUAL FILM to treat any condition other than the one prescribed for by your doctor.
+Do not take SUBOXONE FILM to treat any condition other than the one prescribed for by your doctor.

-Do not give SUBOXONE SUBLINGUAL FILM to anyone else, even if their symptoms seem the same as yours.
+Do not give SUBOXONE FILM to anyone else, even if their symptoms seem the same as yours.
 It may harm them.

-During your treatment, your doctor may increase your dose of SUBOXONE SUBLINGUAL FILM up to a maximum daily dose of 32mg, depending upon your response to treatment.
+During your treatment, your doctor may increase your dose of SUBOXONE FILM up to a maximum daily dose of 32mg, depending upon your response to treatment.